rki-mf1/VirusWarn-Flu/README.md

 ## Parameter list

 ```
 fasta                    REQUIRED!
-The path to the fasta file with the sequences for FluWarnSystem.
+The path to the fasta file with the sequences for VirusWarn-Flu.
                          [ default: '' ]
 ref                      If you want to use the recent references from Nextclade, choose ''.
                          H1N1: A/Wisconsin/588/2019 (MW626065)